 The HUB Community Bike Shop is an inviting community space and non-profit organization in downtown Bellingham, WA.
 Built for the most serious bicyclists and newbies alike, we opened back in 2002 to do something other bike shops in town weren’t doing – build awesome custom bikes while doing good for the community and environment.

 In 2018, we were forced to move out of the facility we had called home for 16 years due to redevelopment, but we are now beginning another leg of our journey in a new location just a few blocks away.
 The setting has changed, but the core of our mission and our love for bicycles remain as true as ever!

 What do we do?

 We keep waste from landfills by building refurbished and custom bikes with donated parts.
 We offer full-service repairs and tune-ups, in addition to a self-repair station if you know how to fix it yourself.
 Volunteer opportunities are available, and we also work with local organizations to get bikes into the hands that need them.
 Plus we know how to throw quite the shindig, just ask anyone who has attended our annual pancake feed or Halloween party!

 How it works:

 People donate bikes

-We accept donations in the form of bicycles or parts which can be dropped off during our open hours, though we encourage you to call in advance because we can’t accept ALL donations at this time.
+We accept donations in the form of bicycles or parts, which can be dropped off during our open hours, though we encourage you to call in advance because we can’t accept ALL donations at this time.
 We will process whatever parts we can use and recycle the rest, keeping materials out of the landfill.
 Bike shops are also welcome to donate unwanted bikes and parts, which can be used as a tax write-off.
-You can also contribute to The Hub using Paypal on our Donate Page.
+You can also kindly contribute to The Hub on our Donate Page.
 Sorry, but we don’t purchase bicycles or accept trades of any kind.